boppetson/personal-website/content/posts/2021-10-28-lego-instructions.md

 ![Step 4 of the instructions from the Lego Hammond from Overwatch set](/media/instruction1.png "Step 4")

 Bam.
 I instantly know what to do.
 I need to get those 6 pieces.
-Then, I've gotta build that sub-section.
+Then, I've gotta build that sub-section in the yellow box.
 Finally, I'll add that section to the main unit I've been building.
 This was a complex task made stupidly easy through good design.

 There are a lot of smart design choices here that make the task easier.
 Too many to explore fully, but I'll mention a few of my favorites.